Advanced Ads enables you to schedule ads using the start and expiry date or show them on specific days of the week only.

 What else you need to know

 The dates are compared against the blog time and not the user’s local time.
-For example, if your blog uses UTC+0 and your expiry date is January 28th, visitors in UTC-2 will still see it on Januar 28th at 2am (their local time) and visitors in UTC+2 won’t see it from January 27th 10pm on.
+For example, if your blog uses UTC+0 and your expiry date is January 28th, visitors in UTC-2 will still see it on Januar 28th at 2 am (their local time), and visitors in UTC+2 won’t see it after January 27th 10 pm.

 Depending on your localization, the order of the input fields might vary.

-The start time is technically the post date of the ad, so any plugin that somehow interferes with the post date might also have an effect on the start date.
+The start time is technically the post date of the ad, so any plugin that somehow interferes with the post date might also affect the start date.
 This means that ads are scheduled using WP Cron.
 If your ads are not scheduled then make sure that WP Cron is working properly.